Lithuania: Communication

 Lithuania has a well developed communications infrastructure.
 The country has 2.8 million citizens and 5 million SIM cards.
 The largest LTE (4G) mobile network covers 97% of Lithuania's territory.
 Usage of fixed phone lines has been rapidly decreasing due to rapid expansion of mobile-cellular services.
 In 2017, Lithuania was top 30 in the world by average mobile broadband speeds and top 20 by average fixed broadband speeds.

 Lithuania was also top 7 in 2017 in the List of countries by 4G LTE penetration.
 In 2016, Lithuania was ranked 17th in United Nations' e-participation index.
 There are four TIER III datacenters in Lithuania.

 Lithuania is 44th globally ranked country on data center density according to Cloudscene.

-Long-term project (2005–2013) – Development of Rural Areas Broadband Network (RAIN) was started with the objective to provide residents, state and municipal authorities and businesses with fibre-optic broadband access in rural areas.
+Development of Rural Areas Broadband Network (RAIN) was started with the objective to provide residents, state and municipal authorities and businesses with fibre-optic broadband access in rural areas.
 RAIN infrastructure allows 51 communications operators to provide network services to their clients.
 The project was funded by the European Union and the Lithuanian government.
-72% of Lithuanian households have access to internet, a number which in 2017 was among EU's lowest and in 2016 ranked 97th by CIA World Factbook.
-Number of households with internet access is expected to increase and reach 77% by 2021.
+72% of households have access to internet, a number which in 2017 was among EU's lowest and in 2016 ranked 97th by CIA World Factbook.
+The number of households with internet access is expected to increase and reach 77% by 2021.
 Almost 50% of Lithuanians had smartphones in 2016, a number that is expected to increase to 65% by 2022.

 Lithuania has the highest FTTH (Fiber to the home) penetration rate in Europe (36.8% in September 2016) according to FTTH Council Europe.

+Infrastructure

 Transport

-Lithuania received its first railway connection in the middle of the 19th century, when the Warsaw – Saint Petersburg Railway was constructed.
+Rail transport consists of 1762 km of 1520 mm Russian gauge railway, of which 122 km are electrified, and 115 km of European standard gauge lines starting at the Lithuania–Poland border.
+Lithuania received its first railway connection in the middle of the 19th century, when the Saint Petersburg–Warsaw railway was constructed.
 It included a stretch from Daugavpils via Vilnius and Kaunas to Virbalis.
-The first and only still operating tunnel was completed in 1860.
+The first and only still operating Kaunas tunnel was completed in 1860.
+The Rail Baltica railway will link Kaunas to Finland, Estonia, Latvia, Poland, and Germany.